Opinion | Trump’s abysmal failure of diplomacy has ostracized the U.S. — not Iran

 The administration is seeking to force the rest of the world to conform with its version of reality by threatening sanctions against banks and companies that facilitate arms deals with Iran, or that support its nuclear and missile production.
 The continued reliance of the international financial system on the U.S. dollar adds teeth to the policy — though at the risk of further weakening international support for the dollar as a reserve currency.

 Yet the bottom line is that the Trump administration has destroyed the international alliance that forced Tehran to limit activities that could have allowed it to build nuclear weapons.
-The “maximum pressure” campaign President Trump launched has failed either to obtain more concessions from Tehran, as he predicted, or bring about regime change — the goal Secretary of State Mike Pompeo tacitly embraced.
+The “maximum pressure” campaign President Trump launched has failed either to obtain more concessions from Tehran, as he predicted, or to bring about regime change — the goal Secretary of State Mike Pompeo tacitly embraced.
 Meanwhile, Iran has stepped up nuclear work and now has five times as much enriched uranium as it did 2½ years ago.

 The administration claimed the right to unilaterally reimpose U.N. sanctions under a provision of the nuclear deal allowing any of its signatories to so act.
 But U.S. allies, along with the rest of the Security Council, found that the United States forfeited its right when it pulled out of the pact.
 The dispute is more than technical: The Europeans want to preserve what remains of the deal, since it allows for U.N. inspectors to monitor and report on Iran’s nuclear work.
 The Trump administration, in contrast, offers no path forward other than an escalating conflict that could lead to war, an Iranian nuclear arsenal, or both.